davinkevin/AngularStompDK/README.md

  });
 ```

-Don't forget to unsubscribe your callback when the $scope is detroy (or the call will append even after the scope has been detroyed)
+Don't forget to unsubscribe your callback when the $scope is detroyed (or the call will keep happening even after the scope has been detroyed)

 ```js
  angular.controller('myController', function($scope, ngstomp) {